[Developers]

 • Continuous surveillance of user wallet addresses for new sanctions designations

-• Behavioral change detection when low-risk addresses begin using evasion techniques
+• Behavioural change detection when low-risk addresses begin using evasion techniques

 • Cumulative exposure tracking when aggregate sanctioned entity interaction exceeds thresholds